-"You Light Up My Life" - Mt 17:1-9 - 2Pet 1:16-21
+"Touched by God" - Mt 17:1-9 - 2Pet 1:16-21

 "Honest, we're not making this stuff up!"
-That's what Peter was saying ... well, expressed in more contemporary language, of course.
+That's what Peter was saying ... well, he was using more biblical language, of course.
 "We saw it with our own eyes ... we heard it with our own ears!"
-That's Peter affirming the truth of the event later described more fully in Matthew's gospel.
-And that very act of affirming tells us something both interesting and important - at least some, or perhaps many, people were skeptical about the tales of the event we call the Transfiguration.
-"We did not follow cleverly devised myths", is how he put it - today we would say, "we couldn't make this stuff up!"
+That's Peter affirming the truth of the event that was much later described more fully in Matthew's gospel.
+And that very act of affirming tells us something both interesting and important - namely that at least some, or perhaps many, people were already skeptical about the tales of the event we call the Transfiguration.
+"We did not follow cleverly devised myths", is how Peter put it - today we would say, "we couldn't make this stuff up!"
 Peter obviously was facing off against critics who were claiming that the events of the Transfiguration couldn't have happened.
-Those events are, of course, the incident on the mountain, in which Moses and Elijah appear, Jesus and his clothing shine with brilliant white light, and the voice of God declares from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."
+Those events are, of course, the incident on the mountain during which Moses and Elijah appeared, Jesus and his clothing shone with brilliant white light, and the voice of God declared from the heavens that, "This is my Son, my Beloved, with whom I am well pleased."

-It is easy for us to nod and agree with Peter's skeptics that the events of this incident are too bizarre to be believed.
+It would be and is easy for us to nod and agree with Peter's skeptics that the events of this incident are too bizarre to be believed.
 After all, we know from TV commercials that clothes can become dazzling white, but only with that particular brand of detergent, but "face shone like the sun"? - give me a break - everyone knows that a person can't glow like a light bulb, don't they?
-We are children of modern thought.
+It's easy for us to be so skeptical because we are children of modern thought.
 We have inherited thoughts and ideas and writings all the way from the early Greek philosophers through the Age of Enlightenment.
 We live in a society in which rationality rules, logic reigns supreme, and science is the new religion.

-How then do we reconcile this skepticism with Peter's declaration, "we were eyewitnesses of his majesty ... we ourselves heard this voice come from heaven, while we were with him on the holy mountain?"
-In the Age of Rational Thinking, most would simply declare at best they were only imagining things, or at worst they were either crazy or lying.
+So how then can we, do we, reconcile this skepticism with Peter's declaration, "we were eyewitnesses of his majesty ... we ourselves heard this voice come from heaven, while we were with him on the holy mountain?"
+In the Age of Rational Thinking, most would simply declare at best they were only imagining things, or at worst they were either crazy - "the boy is touched!" - or just plain lying.

-Well, I for one am willing to jump on the "post-modern" bandwagon, and move to accept the reality of the events without even fussing with the science or the logic or the rationality of it.
+For me the best way is to move beyond the age of reason and into the age of the "postmodern", and accept the reality of the events without even fussing with the science or the logic or the rationality of it.
 After all, isn't the world of science and rationality the very same group who at various times have declared, with absolute certainty, that the earth was flat; that the sun and the stars revolved around the earth; that people could never fly; that we could not travel faster than the speed of sound; that atoms could not be split, or merged?
 The list is endless of declarations of perfect scientific certainty about the universe in which we live, declarations of impossibilities that one-by-one have been knocked down and shown to be without foundation.
-Turn on the light switch - here in B.C. the electricity probably came from a hydro generator, but in most parts of the world the electricity came from not only splitting atoms but carefully controlling just how fast that happens.
+Turn on the light switch - here in B.C. the electricity probably came from falling water, but in most parts of the world the electricity came from not only splitting atoms but carefully controlling just how fast that happens.